Durable agents with Vercel Workflow

 Wire the client with WorkflowChatTransport and a GET reconnect route ({api}/{runId}/stream) so long runs survive timeouts.
 The demo chat app toggles this with the shield icon.

-For richer approval policies — 'once' per session, input-dependent predicates — use eve agents.
+For richer approval policies ('once' per session, input-dependent predicates), use the eve extension.

 Standard agents vs durable agents